William S. Middleton VA , Madison, WI

 - PGY2 Teaching Certificate Program: Yes, Optional

-- PGY2 Other Features: The primary purpose of this second year residency program is to provide training to become a psychiatric clinical pharmacy specialist.
+- PGY2 Other Features: The primary purpose of this second year residency program is to provide training to become a psychiatric clinical pharmacy practitioner.
 Our site is uniquely qualified to prepare residents for advanced practice roles in psychiatric pharmacy and BCPP certification.
 The William S. Middleton Memorial Veterans hospital has a rich history of advanced pharmacy practice and has offered pharmacy residency programs for more than 30 years.
 This Psychiatric Specialty Residency has been accredited by the American Society of Health-System Pharmacists since 2009 and was expanded to include 3 PGY2 residents in 2013.

 Multiple psychiatric clinical pharmacists, psychiatrists, psychologists and social workers serve as preceptors at this site.
 These excellent interdisciplinary preceptors are a program strength.
 Residents encounter a variety of experiences to prepare them for clinical practice as psychiatric pharmacists.
 Residents will develop clinical skills in the areas of Integrated Care (IC), Outpatient Mental Health, Inpatient Mental Health, and Substance Use Disorders while treating the veteran population.
 Residents provide patient care as members of interdisciplinary teams.
 They assume responsibility for the care of patients and take an active, direct role in patient care.
-In addition, they write progress notes for patients they assess and are granted prescribing authority under protocol.
+In addition, they write progress notes for patients they assess and are granted prescribing authority via scope of practice agreement.
 Residents also have privileges to order laboratory and other diagnostic tests, consult other services when indicated, and develop therapeutic and monitoring plans for patient follow-up.

 - PGY2 Preceptors: 5 BCPPs, 3 Other Pharmacists, 14 Non-Pharmacists